txtincorporated/301finalProjCLONE/README.md

 ## Code Fellows 301 Final Project

+###NOTE that this is a clone of the original project with an image added for portfolio inclusion; otherwise it is identical to the project as currently deployed.

 Team name: Team Sleep Deprived
 Team members: Geoffrey Emerson, Charles Emrich, Nathan Keene, Curt Newcomer